 Customer Experience Is Key

-48% of shoppers have left a brand’s website and made a purchase from a competitor because of a poorly personalized experience.
+48% of shoppers have left a brand’s website and made a purchase from a competitor because of a poorly personalized shopping experience.

-This also means providing a positive experience through an omnichannel approach through social media, digital marketing and dedicated apps.
+This also means providing a positive experience through an omnichannel approach through social media, digital marketing, and dedicated apps.